-Total emissions of SO2 for 2019 increased by 48 percent compared to 2018, but are still substantially less than the average 2013 through 2015 emissions used for the modeling analysis, which showed that Valmy was below the 1-hour SO2 NAAQS.
-Total emissions of SO2 for 2020 have decreased markedly from the previous year.
-Just as in 2019, the annual emissions are substantially less than the 2013 through 2015 modeling analysis period.
+The annual emissions of SO_2 for 2023 was 2,698 tons, which is a decrease from 2022.
+The 2023 emissions of SO_2 remain substantially less than the 6,455 tons per year average for 2013 through 2015, used for the modeling analysis, which showed that Valmy was below the 1-hour SO_2 NAAQS.
 Therefore, the NDEP maintains that no additional modeling is required at this time.

-&lt;sup>3 https://ampd.epa.gov/ampd/ (Data taken from the EPA Air Markets Program database and confirmed by review of annual emissions reporting from the source to NDEP)
+3 https://ampd.epa.gov/ampd/ (Data taken from the EPA Air Markets Program database and confirmed by review of annual emissions reporting from the source to NDEP)